neondatabase/website/content/docs/guides/prisma.md

 "s0" already exists
 ```

-To avoid this issue, you can define a direct connection to the database for Prisma Migrate or you can upgrade your Prisma Client to v5.10 or higher.
+To avoid this issue, you can define a direct connection to the database for Prisma Migrate or you can upgrade Prisma ORM to 5.10 or higher.

 #### Using a direct connection to the database